BigETI/SAMPLauncherNET/FEATURES.md

 ### Multi-language support
 If you prefer a different language than the english language, you can easily change the language of the launcher.

+### Discord Rich Presence
+Show at your Discord profile where you are playing using the [SA:MP Discord Rich Presence plugin](https://github.com/Hual/samp-discord-plugin) integration.

 ### Multi-threaded query mechanism
 Fast server listing, where hundreds of SA:MP servers can be queried at the same time.